ninewise/dissertation/umgap/components/seedextend.md

   ~ The score penalty for gaps in extended seeds [default: 5]

 `-r / --ranked r`
-  ~ Use taxon ranks in given NCBI taxonomy tsv-file to pick extended seed with highest score
+  ~ Use taxon ranks in given NCBI taxonomy TSV-file to pick extended seed with highest score